AG-Econ/EconofCrimeoverTimeSpace/README.md

-# Summer School: The Economics Crime over Time and Space: Theory, Practice and Applications
+# Summer School Day 2: The Economics Crime over Time and Space: Theory, Practice and Applications

 ## Overview